 The proper spot for winter keeping can vary from plant to plant—some will happily go dormant in a sheltered spot, grateful to have the winter off and a little downtime to regain their stamina.
 Others make excellent indoor plants if you have a room with enough sun and can control the heat and humidity levels.

 It's not easy making an outdoor plant happy indoors, especially in the winter.
 Days are short, indoor air is dry, and there are no natural predators for houseplant insects.
-But it is possible to overwinter your tender tropical plants.
-Here are three ways to do it and which plants are best for each method.
+But it is possible to overwinter your tender tropical plants—here are three ways to do it and which plants are best for each method.

 Storing Tropical Bulbs and Tubers

-Digging up bulbs and storing them indoors for the winter.
-This is arguably the easiest way to overwinter plants and the bulbs of tuberous plants such as cannas, caladiums, and even dahlia tubers are good candidates for overwintering indoors.
-You need to wait until the foliage has been killed by a light frost, then lift the plants and put them somewhere shaded and sheltered, so the bulbs can dry out for several days.
-Once dry, brush off as much soil as you can, trim the leaves back to a couple of inches, and store them in a box filled with peat moss or sawdust or wrap each bulb in a sheet of newspaper and tuck them into a box.
-Keep them cool and in the dark, checking periodically to see if any are starting to rot or if they are starting to shrivel.
-Dispose of any rotting bulbs and spray a little water onto the peat or paper if they are drying out.
+Digging up bulbs and storing them indoors for the winter is arguably the easiest way to overwinter plants, and the bulbs of tuberous plants such as cannas, caladiums, and even dahlia tubers are good candidates for overwintering indoors.

+To do so, wait until the foliage of the plant has been killed by a light frost, then lift the plants from the soil and put them somewhere shaded and sheltered, allowing the bulbs to dry out for several days.
+Once dry, brush off as much remaining soil as you can, trim the leaves back to a couple of inches, and store them in a box filled with peat moss or sawdust (alternately, you can wrap each bulb in a sheet of newspaper and tuck them into the box).
+Store in a cool, dark place, checking periodically to see if any of the bulbs are starting to rot or shrivel—those that are should be disposed of immediately.

 Bringing Tropical Plants Indoors